 These controls might include:

-As the employer, you must make sure that the COSHH control measures keep working properly.
-You can also put in place certain rules to keep exposure minimised to a safe level.
+You might also have rules to keep exposure minimised to a safe level.

 These supervisory controls could include: